Job Commitment Bonus

 Making an online claim for the bonus

-To make an online claim for the bonus, select the something else option from the Make a claim screen in your Centrelink online account.
+To make an online claim for the bonus, select Get started from the Other section of the Make a claim screen in your Centrelink online account.

 Where possible, we fill in the online claim with information we already have; for example, your address and phone details.
 You will need to check that this information is correct before submitting your claim.

-If you are not eligible for the Job Commitment Bonus, you will not be able to make a claim and it will not appear in the something else option.
+If you are not eligible for the Job Commitment Bonus, you will not be able to make a claim and the option will not appear in your Centrelink online account.
 You may not be eligible if:

 - your last payment of Newstart Allowance or Youth Allowance as a job seeker was before 1 July 2014